haramoz/typescript_on_the_rocks/README.md

 # typescript_on_the_rocks
-I am diving into Typescript, as it is often needed with react JS
+I am diving into Typescript, as it is often needed with react JS.
+I will do a Udemy certification of 15 Hours and make some cool project, instead of watching youtube or netflix.